BerWang/web/06 Test-Driven Development.md

     1. Switch to the master branch.
     2. Merge the feature branch into the master branch.
     3. Delete the feature branch.

-## 4 Review Meeting

-You will be given a date for the review meeting, this will typically be a week after the start of the sprint.
-During this meeting you will be expected to do a local demo of the software you built during the sprint so make sure you are prepared.

-1. The **Product Owner** reads the user story/storys completed during the sprint.
-2. The **Scrum Master** demonstrates the new features to the client.
-3. Any bugs identified are added to the Kanban board to be addressed in the next sprint.

-The team then move on to the next _sprint planning meeting_ whilst the client is present.

-## 5 Retrospective

-Each week the development team should meet up (without the client) and ask each member of the team to identify:

-1. What they should continue to do (existing good practice)
-2. What they should **start** doing (new good practice)
-3. What they should **stop** doing (eliminiate bad practices)